Kickflip/kickflip-android-example/README.md

 **note:** This is a pre-release preview.
 Consider nothing stable.

-This is an example implementation of the [kickflip-android-sdk](https://github.com/Kickflip/kickflip-android-sdk) that illustrates creating and browsing live, high definition HLS broadcasts.
+This is an example implementation of the [kickflip-android-sdk](https://github.com/Kickflip/kickflip-android-sdk) that illustrates creating and browsing live high definition HLS broadcasts.

 ## Features